 With more than 70% of global coastlines now experiencing increased erosion, the solution we adopt must be long-term, sustainable, and work in harmony with nature.
-CCell Reefs are a nature-based solution that harnesses natural minerals found in sea-water, while mimicking the wave attenuation and sound of real coral reefs.
+The CCell Reef is a nature-based solution that harnesses natural minerals found in seawater to mimic the wave attenuation of real coral reefs.

 Local governments are seeing critical infrastructure being threatened by retreating coastlines and the increased severity and frequency of storms and flooding.
 Erosion of wide, sandy beaches is reducing their appeal to tourists, and the loss of coral reefs threatens the livelihoods of fishing communities and the health of our oceans.